anatolykopyl/vue-peel/docs/examples/dynamic.md

 ## Dragging

 Allowing the user to drag the effect by mouse or touch.
+This can be done by setting the `drag` prop.

 <div class="peelWrapper">
   <Peel